isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>28.
 When should I inform the Licensing Officer in the event of changes to key officer of my business?</h5></summary>

-The licensee shall notify the Licensing Officer within 14 days after the appointment of any new key officer.
+The licensee shall notify the Licensing Officer within 14 days after the appointment of any new key officer(s) and/or the cessation of existing key officer(s).
 Licensees are also required to notify the licensing officer of any change or inaccuracy in the information and particulars that the licensee and/or its key officers have submitted to the licensing officer in relation to its licence within 14 days.
 Licensees are reminded to ensure that any new key officer who is appointed must be fit and proper as defined in section 26(8) of the Act, failing which may result in punitive measures being imposed on the licensee, including revocation or suspension of licence.
 </details>
 <details>
 <summary><h5>29.
 Will it be an offence to use unlicensed cybersecurity service providers?</h5></summary>